 The ravens here have gray wings.
 It made them look a bit more sinister to me.
 We came up to a group of rocks that looked like ancient tombs.
 There was no sign explaining what they were.

 We walked back through the city.
 This area does look older.
 A ragged homeless looking guy drove by us on a bike.
-Jerome says he’s a gypsy.
+Jerome said the bike rider is a gypsy.
 They keep a lower profile here and avoid bothering anyone.
 “They go through the garbage” to survive.

 Serbia is land locked.
 Hotels are building huge swimming pools with large wading areas to attract tourists.
 Jerome told me about Strahinjica.
 The locals called it “Silicon Valley.”
 Attractive young women come to the nightclubs there looking for “sponsors.”

 A tee shirt in a kiosk selling souvenirs caught my eye.
 There was a head shot above the words: “Princip Matters.”
 It’s the assassin of Franz Ferdinand!
-In Western Europe he was blamed and reviled for starting World War I. Here he is a hero of Serbian independence.
+In Western Europe he was reviled and blamed for starting World War I. Here he is a hero of Serbian independence.

 We stopped at Jerome’s apartment for a reset.
 It had a great view of the city.
 We went to the Dorcol area for lunch.
 The Waterfront Restaurant is near the river.
 The menu was almost American.
 They do a great burger, but I went for the Rabbit Ragu.
 Clubs and restaurants along the river have made Dorcol a hot nightspot.